 The Wilson McKinley were in a “songwriting frenzy,” as one band member related, during

-those early days (this dates from 1971).
-Only a few of those early songs made it
+those early days (the above four songs date from 1971).
+Only a few of those early

-past inclusion in a few concerts.
-A good many worthy songs were simply forgotten
+songs made it past inclusion in a few concerts.
+A good many worthy songs were simply

-in the flood of new compositions.
-“Who Are You Foolin’?” has apocalyptic lyrics and
+forgotten in the flood of new compositions.
+“Who Are You Foolin’?” has apocalyptic

 The Wilson McKinley as the “I Am” House Band, 1971-

 The Wilson McKinley’s recordings from their performances at the “I Am” are well covered, because over 45 minutes are on their Rolled Away the Stone! album.
 But there’s one aspect of their playing that is not well covered.
 They were the backup band and studio musicians for guest singers at the coffee house and the recording session presented below.
 Posted below are two tracks from You Can’t Disguise Religion, by Frank Starr, with Niel Livingston on pedal steel and the Wilson McKinley doing everything else.
 Their work on the Frank Starr album probably makes it the rarest of all Wilson McKinley LP’s.